Sourdough English Muffins

 Sourdough English Muffins are surprisingly easy to make and soooo much better than store bought.
 The active starter in the dough makes the flavor and texture extra special.
 The recipe takes several hours, but there is very little hands-on time.
 Stock up the freezer for future breakfasts.

-a stack of sourdough english muffins
+a stack of sourdough english muffins on a brown surface.

 If you don’t already have one, I can show you how to make a sourdough starter and how to feed a sourdough starter.